Have You Had a Concussion or Traumatic Brain Injury?

 Though considered mild, a concussion is still a brain injury that can cause ongoing debilitating symptoms and alter the normal function of one’s brain.

 The most affected demographic are children and teens, and of those, more than 60% experience visual symptoms.
 Older people are also prone to concussions.
-If you or a family member has sustained a concussion or even whiplash — such as from a violent blow to the head — we strongly urge you to get your eyes examined as soon as possible.
+If you or a family member has sustained a concussion or even whiplash — we strongly urge you to get your eyes examined as soon as possible.

 A stroke (also called a cerebrovascular accident, or CVA) occurs when there's a sudden interruption of the blood supply to part of the brain, or a blood vessel in the brain bursts, spilling blood into the spaces surrounding brain cells.
 The ocular changes associated with stroke can be categorized as sensory (visual acuity and visual field), motor (extraocular muscle motility) and perceptual.